 Bristol is a tiny town located in the state of Georgia.
 With a population of 122 people and just one neighborhood, Bristol is the 492nd largest community in Georgia.

-When you are in Bristol, you'll notice that it is more blue-collar than most other communities in America.
-86.21% of Bristol’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bristol is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bristol is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Bristol who work in office and administrative support (13.79%), sales jobs (0.00%), and personal care services (0.00%).
+There are especially a lot of people living in Bristol who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Bristol is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bristol’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.